rmrf1039/RubikSolverMachine_KCIS/README.md

 2. The progen is used to control TI's [DRV8825](http://www.ti.com/lit/gpn/drv8825) chip.
 3. The camera uses Raspberry's original camera.
 Focus points for locating each cube cells can be altered by ajusting the x and y axises(variable *stickers\['main']*) in the **video.py**.

+*The engineering notebook is included in this git.
+You may checkout for the technical details.*

 ### Warnings
 1. Dependent libraries are required before running the program, such as **PiCamera** and **Adafruit Neopixel**.
 2. The color detection becomes more stable and accurate if installing a [circular led ring](https://www.rhydolabz.com/images/2400.jpg) besides the camera to eliminate environmental light noise.